AviatrixSystems/Docs/Solutions/aviatrix_aws_meshVPC.rst

 5.1    Onboarding and create a cloud account
 --------------------------------------------
 Upon logging in to the controller for the first time, follow the onboarding process to create a cloud account that corresponds to an AWS IAM account.
-Aviatrix CloudN uses the account's IAM credential to execute AWS REST APIs to create a VPC and necessary resources.
+Aviatrix CloudN uses the account's IAM credential to execute AWS APIs to create a VPC and necessary resources.

 5.2    Create a VPC and build an encrypted tunnel